shetty12/Scaler-clustering/README.md

 Clustering Analysis Project
 This project demonstrates the application of clustering techniques to identify natural groupings in a dataset using Python's data science libraries.
 The project utilizes both hierarchical and agglomerative clustering techniques to analyze and visualize the data.

-Table of Contents

 Project Overview

-Technologies Used

-Installation Instructions
-Data Preprocessing

-Clustering Techniques

-Hierarchical Clustering

-Agglomerative Clustering

-Results

-Use Cases

-Challenges Faced and Learnings

-Project Overview

 Clustering is a crucial technique in unsupervised machine learning, allowing us to group data points based on their similarity.
-This project specifically focuses on:
+This project specifically focuses on
 Hierarchical Clustering: Using a dendrogram to visualize the distance between data points.

 Agglomerative Clustering: Grouping data points into clusters using bottom-up hierarchical clustering.